basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 # accompany the write for Riak to be able to use the vector clock
 ```

-In the samples above, we didn't need to actual interact with the vector
+In the samples above, we didn't need to actually interact with the
-clock, as retaining and passing along the vector clock was accomplished
+vector clock, as retaining and passing along the vector clock was
-automatically by the client.
-If, however, you do need access to an
+accomplished automatically by the client.
+If, however, you do need
-object's vector clock, the clients enable you to fetch it from the
+access to an object's vector clock, the clients enable you to fetch it
-object:
+from the object:

 ```java
 // Using the RiakObject obj from above: